patteg21/pigeon-evals/README.md

-**Testing** - Add more tests to the eval pipeline **Remove Legacy Code** - There are some parts of the codebase that I migrated away from and need to work **Auto Run Naming** - In my evals, auto creating different runs and names for runs to better segregate testing **Auto Eval** - Implementing a LLM Judge Model into the processing pipeline similiar to what exists in the Test case **SEC Data Parsing** - Implement some REGEX to auto collect some basic information and attach to the document, such as Commission number
+**Testing** - Add more tests to the eval pipeline **Remove Legacy Code** - There are some parts of the codebase that I migrated away from and need to work **Auto Run Naming + Tracking** - In my evals, auto creating different runs and names for runs to better segregate testing and put trained PCA / T-SNE / UMAP models in them
+**Auto Eval** - Implementing a LLM Judge Model into the processing pipeline similiar to what exists in the Test case **SEC Data Parsing** - Implement some REGEX to auto collect some basic information and attach to the document, such as Commission number
 **MCP Tools** - Add more tools to the MCP Server as it is rather limited currently